 - Doesn’t support virtual wallets.
 With plans to include digital wallets, you can’t deposit or withdraw to them just yet.

-As Robinhood gears up to launch Robinhood Crypto, expect to see cryptocurrencies beyond bitcoin and Ethereum added for trading.
+Robinhood has launched Robinhood Crypto, but we might expect to see cryptocurrencies beyond bitcoin and Ethereum added for trading in the future.
 Robinhood indicates it’s also working on a desktop platform and integrated support for virtual wallets.